tanierell/RecommendationSystems/README.md

 # Recommendation System Finals - Instructions

 - Download the 1M zip file from here: https://grouplens.org/datasets/movielens/1m/
-- Extract the zip inside the folder of the .ipynb file, make sure the filder contains ratings,users,items (.dat) files, along the coding file
+- Extract the zip inside the folder of the .ipynb file, make sure the folder contains ratings,users,items (.dat) files, along the coding file
 - Run all

 # Extras